 Sir Noel Malcolm is author of the profound and important book, Kosovo: A Short History, “a necessary read for policy makers”, Agents of Empire, describing the paths taken through the eastern Mediterranean and its European hinterland by members of a Venetian-Albanian family, a fascinating and intimate picture of Albania at a moment when it represented the frontier between empires, cultures, and religions.
 And his most recent book, Rebels, Believers, Survivors, that includes Studies in the History of the Albanians, and will be the primary focus of this talk.

-He was knighted by Queen Elizabeth II in 2014, in recognition for services to scholarship, journalism, and European history.
+He was knighted by Her Majesty Queen Elizabeth II in 2014, in recognition for services to scholarship, journalism, and European history.